 Posted 12 May

 MOD. turns 2 this week.
 We are still learning.
-And while in regular times we might celebrate this milestone with a gathering of community, this year we’re keeping it small and looking at the world through the eyes of a toddler in a year of uninhibited exploration.
+And while in regular times we might celebrate this milestone with a gathering of community, this year we’re keeping it small by looking at the world through the eyes of a toddler in a year of uninhibited exploration.

 “It is a year of uninhibited exploration,” said Anna Waismeyer, who has spent years researching toddlers at the University of Washington Institute for Learning and Brain Sciences.